ccgilroy/ma-thesis/doc/asa_draft/05_results.md

 Boystown and Andersonville are both pretty flat on the education front.
 What does this mean for the criticism we made of Ghaziani two years ago?

+Do these neighborhoods systematically differ from their contexts?
+Yes.
+They are whiter, more male, more educated, and less married.
+All of this conforms to our expectations and preconceptions for gay neighborhoods.

 ## Model results

 [put a sad note here about running out of time]